Array Functions

 ArrayHash

-Object Nette\Utils\ArrayHash is the descendant of generic class stdClass and extends it to the ability to treat it as an array, for example, accessing members using square brackets:
+The Nette\Utils\ArrayHash object is a descendant of the generic stdClass class and extends it with the ability to be treated like an array, for example, accessing members using square brackets:

 $hash = new Nette\Utils\ArrayHash;